codio/site/source/docs/guides/auto-open.html.md

 ##Closing
 The principles for closing files in nearly the same as for opening but which a few noteworthy points

-- #tabs will close all opened tabs in all panels, except the Guide itself
+- `#tabs` will close all opened tabs in all panels, except the Guide itself
-- #all closes all tabs in the specifed (or default if left empty) panel
+- `#all` closes all tabs in the specifed (or default if left empty) panel
 - specifying a file (files) but not a panel will close all occurrences of that file in all panels

-##Executing Terminal commands
+##Running system commands
 You can also specify a terminal command to run when a section is displayed.
 For example, your Guide might copy files into the root of your project from the .guides folder (which is hidden when a Guide is running) at a certain point in your Guide.

 ```bash